 - Additional client alterations once the first iteration of the new design had been handed over.

 This site was an interesting challenge, partly because of its sheer size.
-At 3,200+ pages, an enormous CSS stylesheet, 80+ PHP includes and 4 different Dreamweaver templates plus two non-templated pages, it was a somewhat daunting task to get my head around the way the site worked when I initially started.
+At 3,200+ pages, an enormous CSS stylesheet, 80+ PHP includes and four different Dreamweaver templates plus two non-templated pages, it was a somewhat daunting task to get my head around the way the site worked when I initially started.
 The fact that the existing website was currently exhibiting three different designs and layouts also complicated the project.
 The timeline and budget were also extremely tight (80 hours from start to finish).

 I selected a variety of pages to test on the live server, which were created using the templates.
-This allowed me to do the necessary alterations to the stylesheet and, later, the templates, and to check out the results without needing to test all 3,200 pages each time! :) I was pleasantly surprised (amazed actually) that so much of the re-skinning could be achieved by changing only the stylesheet - which of course is one of the aims of pure CSS.
+This allowed me to do the necessary alterations to the stylesheet and, later, the templates, and to check out the results without needing to test all 3,200 pages each time! :) I was pleasantly surprised (amazed actually) that so much of the re-skinning could be achieved by changing only the stylesheet - which of course is one of the aims of CSS.
 The client was very open to eventually changing some of the HTML in the templates in order to achieve the new design in its entirety.